ishikkkkaaaa/UPES/Cognitive analytics /lab 2/readme.md

+Q implement the simple linear regression from the scratch  without using any library fuction.
+Use the concept of variance and covariance of data points to find the required parameters

 ## Linear regression
 Linear regression is a linear approach to modeling the relationship between a scalar response (or dependent variable) and one or more